EMALS, AAG, and the Catapult That Reinvented the Aircraft Carrier

 It is 0200 hours in the Eastern Mediterranean.
 The flight deck of USS Gerald R. Ford smells faintly of jet fuel and seawater.
 A yellow-shirted Air Boss raises an arm.
-Three hundred metres of catapult — not steam, not for the first time in U.S. naval aviation history, but a 91-megawatt linear electric motor — winds up its current.
+Three hundred feet of catapult — not steam, not for the first time in U.S. naval aviation history, but a 60-megawatt linear electric motor — winds up its current.
 An F/A-18F Super Hornet, dripping with two thousand pounds of bombs and a half-tonne of fuel, snaps from a dead stop to 165 miles per hour in 2.3 seconds.
 The whole deck shudders.
 The jet is gone.

 This is the new catapult.
 It is called EMALS — the Electromagnetic Aircraft Launch System — and it is one of three technologies that have quietly turned the aircraft carrier from a Cold War symbol into the most technically radical warship of the 21st century.